piekarsky/Exploratory-Data-Analysis-of-Bike-Sharing-Systems-in-Warsaw/README.md

 ### Data preprocessing <a name = "data_preprocessing"></a>

 After loading and preprocessing data (removing redundant columns, changing data types and dividing the JSON file name into year, month, day, hour, minutes), the basic dataframe was extended, among others the values ​​of temperatures and the amount of rainfall in particular time intervals.
-Meteorological data along with the codes of stations or parameters of phenomena were downloaded from the [website](https://danepubliczne.imgw.pl/datastore) of the Institute of Meteorology and Water Management.
 The analyzed, grouped dataframe is presented below.
-The <b>the_day_of_the_week</b>, <b>city_code</b>, <b>date_normalize</b> columns were created for analysis purposes.
+The columns: <b>day_of_the_week</b>, <b>city_code</b>, <b>date_normalize</b> were created for analysis purposes.
 </br>
 The analyzed dataframe with multiple indexes is shown below:
 </br>